-T3 Slip - Statement of Trust Income (Allocations and Designations)
+T3 Slip - Statement of Trust Income (Allocations and Designations)/Relevé 16

 If you hold investments in income trusts (usually referred to as "mutual funds"), royalty trusts and real estate investment trusts (REITs), you will receive a T3 Slip and a Summary of Trust Income specifying amounts and the nature of these distributions in your account.
+If you are a Quebec resident, you will also receive a Relevé 16 slip.